A586-T/oofpp_habits_project/README.md

 # Habit Tracker (Python 3.7+)

 A minimal habit tracking backend demonstrating Object Oriented Programming, Functional Programming, and SQLite persistence using only the Python standard library.
-Developed for the IU module DLBDSOOFPP01 (Object Oriented and Functional Programming with Python).
+Developed for the IU module DLBDSOOFPP01.

 ---

 ## Features

-- OOP core: Habit dataclass and HabitRepo repository for persistence
+- OOP core: Habit dataclass and HabitRepo repository
-- Functional analytics: pure functions for listing habits, filtering by periodicity, and calculating longest streaks
+- Functional analytics: pure functions for periodicity filtering and streak computation
-- SQLite persistence: automatic schema creation, foreign key enforcement, and storage in data/habits.sqlite
+- SQLite persistence with automatic schema creation
-- CLI interface: simple text based menu
+- CLI interface using standard input and output
-- Unit tests: each test uses an isolated temporary SQLite database
+- Unit tests using isolated temporary databases
-- No external dependencies: Python standard library only
+- No external dependencies

 ---